Shelob9/joshpress-2020/README.md

 ## Overview

-This repo uses [Yarn 1.x workspaces](https://classic.yarnpkg.com/en/docs/workspaces).
-There are two workspaces:
+This repo has two components:

 - `client`